 “Bradford’s ongoing regeneration and its convenient transport links across Yorkshire make the city a sought-after location to live, work and play, particularly for first time buyers and young professionals, who are looking to balance affordability with the excitement of city centre living.
 James Street Apartments respond to this demand, offering sophisticated, modern homes at an unrivalled price.”

-Priestley Construction is currently on-site delivering a number of residential and mixed-use schemes across Bradford, including the award-winning renovation of the Grade II listed building, Conditioning House on Cape Street.
+Priestley Construction is currently on-site delivering a number of residential and mixed-use development across Bradford, including the award-winning renovation of the Grade II listed building, Conditioning House on Cape Street.